arkency/posts/posts/2022-11-18-take-advantage-of-turbo-streams-in-event-handlers.md

 **Read models** are loaded and presented on the **UI**.
 A user issues a **command** which is passed to the domain layer.
 This usually culminates in one or more **domain events** being published.
 These events are persisted and then handled synchronously or asynchronously by **event handlers** which update the **read models**.
 With the next page load, the user sees the updated **read models**.
 The circle is closed.

-With Turbo Streams and just one more event handler, we can invoke asynchronous updates to the UI.
+With Turbo Streams and just one more event handler, we can invoke asynchronous direct updates from the backend to the UI and significantly improve user experience.
 <img src="<%= src_original("take-advantage-of-turbo-streams-in-event-handlers/async.png") %>" width="100%">

 Let's see how we do it based on the [ecommerce](https://github.com/RailsEventStore/ecommerce/), our demo application.